 Rex, the rottweiler, is also gone.
 So unexpectedly.

-This is also the month we cut down all our bamboo.
-New stuff coming up.
+August is also the month we cut down all our bamboo.
+New things are coming up.
 Our home used to be surrounded by bamboo on two, almost three, sides.
 Most of it was cleared.
-For a long time, we had a small bamboo grove in one corner.
+But for a long time, we had a small bamboo grove in one corner.
 Now it's also gone.
 No more bamboo shades.
 Hotter now.
-I am sad.
+Sad.
 I like having plants, trees, and bamboo around the house.
+Lots of them.

 Anyway, I read/listened to these books in August.

-Five are books I got from an Instagram giveaway.
+Five are books I got from an Instagram bookstore giveaway.
 One is an audiobook.

 The No‑Show by Beth O’Leary